 Recipe for nshima — cornmeal porridge — and relishes

 - 1 1-pound bag of red kidney beans

 - 1 to 2 pounds of boneless beef rib meat

 - Salt and pepper

-- 5 pots/pans (We recommend: 2 large stock or Dutch oven, 1 large sauté, 1 large sauce, 1 small frying)
+- 5 pots or pans (we recommend 2 large stock pots or Dutch ovens, 1 large sauté pan, 1 large sauce, 1 small frying)

 - Cutting board

 - Food processor –or– plastic bag and meat tenderizer or mallet

 - Four serving bowls